muratk5n/thirdwave/en/README.md

 ---

-Assasination attempt on Abe; the outer alliance is on the back foot.
+Assasination of Abe; the outer alliance is on the back foot.
 Losing in Ukraine, Mr. Brexit is on the way out, right-wing (ultra outer) Abe is shot leading many in China to celebrate, calling the assasin a hero.

 ---